Board of Directors

 Executive support is provided by UPMC to ensure that the vision and mission of The Beckwith Institute is executed.
 These individuals work closely with all UPMC leaders to identify innovation opportunities, solicit proposals, and provide grantees with essential support and monitoring to ensure timely progress and successful completion of projects.

-Chief Quality Officer, UPMC
+Chief Quality & Operational Excellence Officer, UPMC

 Cassandra M. Heinle